biogeospatial/Biodiverse_publication_list/Downloads.md

 The [release notes](http://purl.org/biodiverse/wiki/ReleaseNotes#version-199_008) summarise the changes in this version.
 See also [recent blog posts](http://biodiverse-analysis-software.blogspot.com.au/).

+*Note: that the first run will start slowly (about 45 seconds) as it unpacks the component parts to the temp directory.
+Subsequent runs will be substantially faster as the component part are cached.*

   These do not include the RunRandomisation utility.

 * [Windows (64 bit, 7zip format, ~30MB)](http://biodiverse.unsw.edu.au/downloads/biodiverse_1.99_008_win.7z)  (The 7zip utility can be downloaded from http://www.7-zip.org).